You are on: darsys.com

 their official website for a complete list of available walks.

+history.
 I suppose it's something you should do once.
-It's at Buckingham Palace,
+It's at Buckingham

-of course.
-Check times as they vary according to her Majesty's schedule.
+Palace, of course.
+Check times as they vary according to her Majesty's

 - Portabello Road (Notting Hill Gate).

 Cool in-the-street shopping.
 Old curios, antiques, and such.
-FRI & SAT
+It's

-only (go early!)
-It's an outdoor flea market.
-Don't expect bargains
+an outdoor flea market.
+Don't expect bargains though.
+Go Saturday

 - Madam Tussaud's Wax Museum (Baker Street) --